carlmontanari/scrapli/README.md

 The "core" drivers understand the basic privilege levels of their respective device types.
 As mentioned previously , the drivers will automatically attain the "privilege_exec" (or equivalent) privilege level prior to executing "show " commands.
-If you don't want this "auto-magic" you can use the base driver (Scrape).
+If you don't want this "auto-magic" you can use the base driver (`Scrape`).
 The privileges for each device are outlined in named tuples in the platforms `driver.py` file.

-As an example, the following privilege levels are supported by the IOSXEDriver:
+As an example, the following privilege levels are supported by the `IOSXEDriver`:

 1. "exec"
 2. "privilege_exec"